Workshops

 DISQUIET offers core writing workshops in Fiction, Poetry, and Memoir and Nonfiction, as well as the Writing the Luso Experience workshop.
 These core workshops meet three times per week (M/W/F).
 In addition, we will offer additional optional events to be announced.

-Below are our workshops for 2024 – 2025 workshops will be listed shortly.
+Below are our workshops for 2025.
+Optional T-Th workshop will be added shortly.

 (M/W/F 10:00 AM-12:30 PM)